 The Facts About Heat Pumps

-Heat pumps are a very efficient technology and now with the availability of ductless heat pumps, almost any homeowner can take advantage of them.
+Heat pump efficiency continues to improve, making it a very efficient technology.
+Now, with the availability of ductless heat pumps, almost any home owner can take advantage and install them in their homes.

 How does a heat pump work?